César Pizarro

-César Díaz Pizarro (born 16 September 1990 in Chiclayo, Peru) is a Peruvian footballer.
+César Díaz Pizarro (born 16 September 1990) is a Peruvian footballer.

 Career

 College

-Diaz Pizarro played college at the UC Riverside from 2008–2011.
+Diaz Pizarro played college at the UC Riverside from 2008 to 2011.
 During his time at Riverside he was named Big West Offensive player of the year and All Big West first team in 2011.

 Professional

 Diaz Pizarro was selected in the second round of the 2012 MLS Supplemental Draft (25th overall) by the San Jose Earthquakes club and was signed 2 weeks later.

 He made his professional MLS debut on 27 May 2012, in the 60th minute in a 2–1 loss against Sporting KC.
 After struggling with a sports hernia throughout the year, he underwent surgery after the end of the regular season.